xuyiyang0409/docs/Becoming_Consensus_Node/How To Become A Consensus Node.md

 - Test-net consensus node name *(if applicable)*

-> *An application will be evaluated on the criteria above.*

-## 2. Application
+**Recommended Minimum Hardware Specifications:**

+- 4 Core CPU
+- 8 GB RAM
+- 10M Bandwidth
+- 100G Hard Drive

+### 1.2 Application Methods

-### 2.1 E-mail Application
+#### E-mail Application

-An application containing information listed in [1.2](#12-other-criteria) can be emailed to:
+An application containing information listed in [1.1](#11-application-criteria) can be emailed to:

 foundation@neo.org

-### 2.2 Website Application
+#### Website Application

 > *The 'Apply to be Consensus Node Candidate' feature will be available on the [neo.org](neo.org) website soon.*

-### 2.3 Application Feedback/Results

-The applicant or organization will be informed of the result by email.

-If the application is not successful, it can always be re-submitted with improved specifications and solutions.

-## 3. Test-net Consensus Node
+## 2. Test-net Consensus Node

 If the application is successful, the applicant will start by running a consensus node on the Test-net.

-If problem arises with the consensus node during this period, active communication and troubleshooting is expected.
-NGD will provide technical support if these situations arise.

-After 6 months of running the test-net, the applicant will be qualified to become a candidate for a consensus node on the main-net.

-> *If the applicant can prove that they have maintained NEO main-net nodes reliably for over 6 months, (eg. If the applicant/organization has maintained an exchange that supports NEO) this process can be skipped.*
+To become a consensus node on Test-net, they need to first become a candidate.

-## 4. Becoming a Candidate
+### 2.1 Becoming a Candidate

 > *The GUI operations of becoming a candidate and voting (Sections 4 and 5) are the same on both Test-net and Main-net.
 The difference is determined by which chain the GUI is synced to.
 To switch between test-net and main-net on GUI, see [this document](http://docs.neo.org/en-us/network/testnet.html).*